-A total of 50 animals, comprising five taxa, were caught at nine sites during the November 2016 survey.
-During the June 2017 survey, eleven animals comprising three taxa were caught.
-Both survey results were within the range (8-221) of total numbers and variety (2-8 taxa) recorded in previous years with the autumn survey having lower numbers and taxa recorded than the spring survey, in keeping with what was found in the previous monitoring year.
+A total of 22 animals, comprising four taxa, were caught at 11 sites during the October 2017 survey.
+During the April 2018 survey, 13 animals comprising three taxa were caught.
+Both survey results were within the range (8-221) of total numbers and variety (2-8 taxa) recorded in previous years, with the autumn survey having lower numbers and taxa recorded than the spring survey, in keeping with what was found in the previous monitoring year.

-In November 2016, eels were the most abundant taxa comprising 58% of the total number of animals recorded.
-Koura (14%), koaro (9%), redfin bully (12%) and trout (7%) were also present.
+In October 2017, redfin bullies were the most abundant taxa comprising 50% of the total number of animals recorded.
 Eels are normally the dominant fish recorded from the Kapuni Stream.

-In June 2017, redfin bully was the most abundant taxa comprising 55% of the total number of animals recorded.
-Eels (36%) and koura (18%) were also present.
+In April 2018, redfin bully were again the most abundant taxa comprising 53% of the total number of animals recorded.
 The poor results were likely caused by fine sand deposition and significant freshes.

 It has been noted in previous reports that fine sand has been a dominant feature on the streambed, due in part to the erosion on the mountain.
 This has continued in both reports reviewed and it is likely to have reduced the suitability of habitat for some taxa, such as koura.
 It is thought that this reduction in available habitat is also responsible for a reduction in the numbers of brown trout recorded per site.
 The catch per unit effort has dropped from a high of 4.27 brown trout per site in 1982 - 1983 to less than 0.5 from late 2008 to mid 2012.
-An improvement was recorded in the October 2015 survey, however none were recorded during the April 2016 survey, only three for the November 2016 survey and none for the June 2017 survey.
+An improvement was recorded in the October 2015 survey.
+However none were recorded during the April 2016 survey, only three for the November 2016 survey and none for the June 2017 survey and this trend has continued.
 It was suggested that trout records may increase in the near future as Fish and Game is now more actively stocking this river than has happened in the recent past but so far trout numbers to not appear to be improving.